 Healthy employees are important to the overall mission of Northern Light Eastern Maine Medical Center.
-That's why we participate in Virgin Pulse, a comprehensive online wellness rewards program that is open for all of Northern Light Health's benefit-eligible employees and their spouses/domestic partners.
-Eligible employees and their spouses/domestic partners are able to earn up to \$400 in cash rewards annually, which can be deposited into a bank account or used at the Virgin Pulse online store to purchase products or visa gift cards.
+That's why we participate in Elements, a comprehensive online wellness reward program that is open for all Northern Light Health's benefit-eligible employees and their spouses.
+Elements aims to support you and your wellbeing, so you can live your best life at work and at home.
+Not only can you achieve your wellbeing goals by joining activities and tracking your progress, but you (and your spouse) can also earn up to \$400 per year.